By David Morrill and Deke Castleman

 The juice vendors on the west side of the second-floor food court at 10 de Agosto, serve up a wide variety of drinks to quench your thirst and to cure what ails you.
 Ever tried a smoothie with ostrich egg, malt beer and carrot juice?
 And then there’s there ever-popular liquid Viagra.

 If you’re looking for spiritual sustenance, lady shamans set up shop two or three days a week (the schedule is changeable) under the 10 de Agosto escalator.
 For a couple bucks, they provide a spiritual and emotional cleansing as they swat you with medicinal plant leaves and blow cigarette smoke and liquor mist over your body.

-Feria Libre, Cuenca’s largest market, is an enormous (about six acres) open-sided mercado on Avenida de las Americas near Avenida Remigio Crespo, on the western side of the city south of the river.
-It isn’t a cute little mercado; it’s a huge hard-core produce market that sells everything you can imagine, including live animals: chickens and chicks, pigs, guinea pigs, even goats.
+Feria Libre El Arenal, or Feria Libre for short, Cuenca’s largest market, is an enormous (about six acres) mercado made up of three large buildings and an outdoor sales plaza on Av. de Las Americas, near the Avenida Remigio Crespo redondel.
+It isn’t a cute little mercado; it’s rough-and-tumble and hard-core, selling everything you can imagine, including live chickens and chicks, pigs, guinea pigs, even goats.

 It’s also known for its pick-pockets and drunks so hold on tight to your stuff and be prepared to step over the sleeping “campañadoras” (campaigners), the term used for men on a bender.